 - Respects the confidentiality and dignity of patients.
 Communicates effectively with customers.

 - Performs charge nurse role.
 Communicates with Nursing Supervisor at charge nurse meeting each shift and as unit needs dictate.
 Assigns and reassigns personnel according to dynamics of unit to maintain a balanced workload for current shifts.
 In collaboration with the Nursing Supervisor, assesses status of unit, making sure current and following shifts are adequately covered.

 - Punctual for reports/breaks.
 Uses supplies effectively.
 Completes work within required shift, i.e., end of shift; OT minimal or nonexistent.

 - Performs other duties as requested.

-Current licensure as a Registered Nurse in the State of Wisconsin.
-Current employees must maintain BLS certification.
-New hires must achieve certification within 3 months of hire.
+- Current employees must maintain BLS certification.
+New hires must achieve certification within 3 months of hire

-RN's will be ACLS certified and attend a mini-ACLS class on alternate year of ACLS.
-New hires must achieve certification within 6 months of hire.
+- RN's will be NIH Stroke certified, ACLS certified and attend a mini-ACLS class on alternate year of ACLS

 About SSM Health St. Mary's Hospital - Madison: